 Chemistry 101 for Pound Cakes

-Cabbage Juice – pH indicator
+Cabbage Juice – pH Indicator

+>How can cabbage help you with science?
 Make your own acid/base indicator by boiling red cabbage.
 Use the juice to pH-test different fluids.

 Color Changing Milk